Saturday, April 25, 2020 from 10:30-4:30 in Puyallup WA

-Check/Mail Registration Option: Send with a check donation payable to the Wolf College, 1026 14th St. SW, Puyallup WA 98371 with participant name(s), phone number, email address, age of any minors, and any allergies or health restrictions we should know about.
+Check/Mail Registration Option: Send with a check payable to the Wolf College, 1026 14th St. SW, Puyallup WA 98371 with participant name(s), phone number, email address, age of any minors, and any allergies or health restrictions we should know about.

-Or email us to be put on our our list for this program in the future.
+Email us to be put on our our list for this program in the future.
 We always keep your information absolutely private, and will never share it.
-You can also like our facebook page to keep in better touch.

 Preparation & Background: